swiftlang/swift/docs/Modules.rst

   @exported import AmericanCheckers

-As an example, the "Cocoa" `framework` on OS X exists only to re-export three other frameworks: AppKit, Foundation, and CoreData.
+As an example, the "Cocoa" `framework` on macOS exists only to re-export three other frameworks: AppKit, Foundation, and CoreData.

 Just as certain declarations can be selectively imported from a module, so too